Dye Fabric With Tea-3 Modern Rules To Follow!

 Soak the fabric in tea water

-Temperature helps in dyeing.
+- Temperature helps in dyeing.
 But some fabric may shrink to set in the boiling water.
-You can keep the fabric to be soaked while keeping the flame at low level.
+You can keep the fabric to be soaked while keeping the flame at a low level.
 Or, just keep the fabric to be soaked in the boiling tea dye bath without any heat.
 Do not worry it will keep warm for a long time.

 Pre-wash the fabric